DiveGearAdvice.comUpdated June 2026

 Water Conditions Year-Round

 Hawaiian water stays between 74-80°F throughout the year.
 Winter (December-March) sits at the lower end of that range, summer (June-September) at the upper.
-The consistency is remarkable — you will never need cold water gear, and a single wetsuit handles every month of the year.
+The consistency is remarkable -- you will never need cold water gear, and a single wetsuit handles every month of the year.

 Visibility varies by location.
-Kona's leeward coast routinely offers 80-120+ feet.
+Kona's leeward coast routinely has 80-120+ feet.
 Molokini Crater can exceed 150 feet on calm days.
 Oahu's south shore runs 50-80 feet.
 North shore sites drop to 30-60 feet during winter swells.
 Overall, Hawaiian visibility is among the best in the US.

 Current is generally mild on popular dive sites.
 Exceptions include drift dives through channels, which some operators run as advanced dives.
-Surface conditions vary — south and west coasts are calmer than north and east coasts, especially in winter when north Pacific swells arrive.
+Surface conditions vary -- south and west coasts are calmer than north and east coasts, especially in winter when north Pacific swells arrive.

 Thermal Protection